AntiZone/AntiZone/README.md

 im known as 01/meli or AntiZone

-i program shit and make discord packing selfbots or any selfbot in general
+i program, nuke, log and make discord packing selfbots or any selfbot in general

 ### INFO